ulyweb/vps/community/README.md

 - Ubuntu 22.04 or 24.04
 - A domain with DNS you control
 - Run as a non-root sudo user (not root)

+---

+  SYSTEM-PROMPT.md — The Job Description / Rulebook
+  - What the stack is and how it works
+  - The Golden Rule (npm_default + expose, never ports)
+  - Architecture overview
+  - All known issues and hard-won lessons
+  - The 10 rules for the AI to follow
+  - How to start a new session

+  ARTIFACT.md — The Blueprint / Built House
+  - Full story of how this was built and why
+  - Complete infrastructure map
+  - Every service's exact docker-compose.yml (copy-paste ready)
+  - NPM SQLite seeding code
+  - NPM API proxy creation code
+  - UFW + Fail2Ban config
+  - Day-to-day VPS commands reference
+  - A blank template for adding any new service
+  - A changelog table to update as new services are added

+  How uses it:

+  When they want to add a new service, they paste both files into their AI and say:

+  ▎ "I want to add [SERVICE NAME] to my stack.
+Here is my full context: [paste ARTIFACT.md + SYSTEM-PROMPT.md]"

+  The AI has everything it needs — no re-explaining, no guessing.